-- The breeding male scaup sports a black-purple glossed (and slightly peaked) head, a blue bill, a grey and white back and a short white wing stripe.
+Breeding males sport a black-purple glossed (and slightly peaked) head, a blue bill, a grey and white back and a short white wing stripe.
+The drab brown female has a white face patch around her bill and a short white wing stripe.

-Habitat: Wetlands with large quantities of submergent and emergent vegetation, which are important for feeding, nesting and cover.
+Lesser scaup wetlands with large quantities of submergent and emergent vegetation, which are important for feeding, nesting and cover.

 They make short dives for food.
 Food is either taken from the water column or by shoveling through soft bottom substrates.
 They feed on aquatic invertebrates like amphipods, midges, clams, snails, and zebra mussels in the early breeding season and seeds from aquatic plants in the late summer.